 We want to showcase you as a celebrated Oklahoma artist.
 We want people to feel more comfortable with modern art and understand your purpose and intent behind your artwork.
 You have creative and innovative ideas and we want to expose Oklahomans who are in their 20s to late 30s to your artwork.
 We want to help your target audience feel more comfortable and knowledgeable in analyzing and interpreting artwork.
 Your artwork is relatable and we want people to think of art not as an abstract painting they can’t relate to or understand, but to see it as you do, as an accurate portrait of the everyday, mundane things that make up our life.

+You discuss a lot of elements of which you want but don’t really outline how you plan to go about doing this.
+Are you going to engage others to some kind of outreach?
+Are you going to focus on events?
+Etc.

 Message Points